Sjeiti/ronvalstarnl/src/data/markdown/page_about.md

 ## clients

 In the course of time I have worked with: Randstad, Vodafone, Novartis, Philips, ThiemeMeulenhoff, Resn, 2x4, BNN, Pool Worldwide, Tribal DDB, Kennisnet, Centraal Museum and Ome Willem!

+As of december 2023 I landed my first job at [the Volksbank](https://www.devolksbank.nl/) where I'm part of the team responsible for the design system.

 <!--
 ## ethics